-The Rockies offer some of the best and most varied climbing terrain in the country.
+The Rockies offer some of the best and most varied climbing terrains in the country.
 Rock climbing is found all around Colorado, both indoors and out.
 For those new to rock climbing, lessons and guides are available to ensure you have a safe and fun time.

 Rock Climbing Guides in Colorado

-Whether it’s your first time outdoor climbing or you’ve done it for years, having a guide to show you the ropes and best routes, is invaluable.
-Experience rock climbing tours are available year round throughout Colorado, with some guides taking trips into eastern Utah.
+Whether it’s your first-time outdoor climbing or you’ve done it for years, having a guide to show you the ropes and best routes, is invaluable.
+Experience rock climbing tours are available year-round throughout Colorado, with some guides taking trips into eastern Utah.

 Indoor Rock Climbing Gyms in Colorado